yijiecc/aliyunoss/README.md

 Then you can use the following APIs anywhere.

-### High Level Interfaces
+### <a name="highlevel"></a>Bucket API

-High level interface are built around class Bucket.
+Bucket API are built around class Bucket.
 You create a new bucket, and upload, download or delete files in it.
 When needed, responses are parsed to array, hash or object etc, thus more meaningful.
 Exceptions will be raised when request failed.

 ```ruby
 # Create a bucket in OSS server